 A crucial driver is missing from this list: transversal structural violence against Indigenous peoples and their relations, and colonial violence in particular.

 ‘Structural violence’ involves systemic forms of harm, exclusion and discrimination that disproportionately affect particular groups, and which can take many forms (physical, psychological, economic, gendered and others).
 They are embedded in and expressed through political, cultural, economic and social structures (Farmer 2009) that can persist across large spans of time and space.
-I use the term ‘transversal’ to refer to forms of structural violence that extend across multiple boundaries – not only those of nation-states, but also non-state nations, communities or kinship groups, and temporalities.
-Prime examples of transversal structural violence include: settler colonialism, colonial genocides (Woolford et al 2014); environmental racism or ‘slow violence’, including toxification and pollution; and complexes of violence (physical, sexual, psychological, ecological) associated with the extractive industries.
+I use the term ‘transversal’ to refer to forms of structural violence that extend across multiple boundaries – not only those of nation-states, but also other kinds of nations (human and otherwise), communities or kinship groups, and temporalities.
+Prime examples of transversal structural violence include: settler colonialism, colonial genocides (Woolford et al 2014); environmental racism or ‘slow violence’, including toxification and pollution; and complexes of sexual, physical, communal, spiritual and land-based violence associated with the extractive industries.

 Each of these forms of violence is ecologically devastating, and their convergence in European projects of colonisation is even more so.
 Many formations of transversal structural violence are significant causes of the so-called ‘four horsemen’ of extinction mentioned above.
 For instance, ‘direct killing’ is carried out to clear land for settlement, and it occurs as a result of ecological damage caused by resource extraction.
 Settler colonialism, carbon-based economies and regimes of environmental racism also support forms of socio-economic organization (for instance, carbon and energy-intensive urbanized societies) that intensify climate change and increase habitat destruction.
-Meanwhile, colonization has played a significant role in the ongoing transfer of life forms across the planet – whether unintentionally, as a result of agricultural settlement (e.g. cattle ranching), or as a deliberate strategy of violence (e.g. smallpox).
+Meanwhile, colonization has played a significant role in the ongoing transfer of life forms across the planet – whether unintentionally (e.g. the transfer of fish in the bilge water of ships); as an instrument of agricultural settlement (e.g. cattle ranching), or as a deliberate strategy of violence (e.g. smallpox).

 In other words, transversal structural violence, and colonial violence in particular, are fundamental drivers of global patterns of extinction.
 It stands to reason, then, that responses to extinction that focus on managing endangered species or populations, or ‘backing up’ genetic material, are insufficient: they leave the structures of violence intact and may add to their power.
 Instead, efforts to address extinction need to focus on identifying, confronting and dismantling these formations of violence, and on restoring or strengthening the relations they sever.